MacintoshGarden/Website/Features.md

 http://text.macintosh.garden

 ## Other Features
+* Access via HTTP, HTTPS (HTTP/2, HTTP/3, QUIC)
 * Automatic fallback to the Text theme if a text-based browser is detected
-* Access via HTTP, HTTPS (HTTP/2, HTTP/3, QUIC)
+* New Articles & Guides section
+* New, from the ground up discussion board (site forums)
+* Fresh user functionality
+  * Friends system
+  * Private messaging
+  * Personal notepad
+  * E-Mail notifications [disabled by default]
+  * Page subscriptions, be notified when a page is updated
+  * Forum subscriptions, be notified of replies or mentions
+  * Improved guestbook
+  * Stream access [twitter-like]
+  * Personal profile
+  * Privacy control
+  * User blocking [staff not included]
+* DiskTracker database support
+* DiskCatalogMaker database support